In this example we will be using the GlobalPatron platform to streamline the process of collecting positive reviews for a business or product.

 This will open up a window where we can specify both the default thank you page URL, as well as the "conditional" thanks page URL which is used only for people who indicated that they are willing to leave us a review:

 It's as simple as that!
 Note: If you don't have a "thank you page" that's fine, you can create your own hosted "thank you" page in GlobalPatron too, details here (How can I create a custom thank you page?)

 Option B - Display Instructions before they submit the form (easy)

-With this option, we immediately display instructions to the user showing them how to submit a review as soon as they choose "Yes" to the question asking whether they would be willing to leave a review.
-The advantage of this option is that it's easiest to setup, the disadvantage though is that we are less likely to collect their feedback on our own form as they may never return back to this form to submit it.
+With this option, we immediately display instructions to the user showing them how to submit a review as soon as they say they are willing to leave a review.
+The advantage of this option is that it's easiest to setup, the disadvantage though is that we will not be saving their feedback on our own form because they will be leaving our form as soon as they click on the review link. (i.e. happy users click the link and leave our form to go to the review site, and unhappy users don't see the link and submit our own form).
 Depending on your use case this may or may not be a problem for you.

-To go ahead with "Option B", simply add a link below your questions with a link to your review listing.
-Make sure to set the link to open in a "New Window". e.g.
+To go ahead with "Option B", simply add a link that is pointing to your review listing:

-Our final step is to make this review link only appear if the user has picked "Yes" to leaving us a review, so we add this additional conditional logic section, and we're done:
+Our next step is to make this review link only appear if the user has picked "Yes" to leaving us a review, so we add this additional conditional logic section, and we're done: